VirtuaCreative/git/README.md

 #Hello guys!

-This repository was created for testing [GitHub Pages](https://pages.github.com/) and see how it works...
+This repository was created for testing [GitHub Pages](https://pages.github.com/) and see how does it works...

 Hope everything goes nice and smooth!